American Biographical Institute: Operations

-On its website, the publisher describes itself as "one of the world’s leading biographical reference publishers and authorities on global contemporary achievement" and claims that "inclusion in an ABI reference title is based on personal achievement alone and is not available for purchase."
-The ABI shares an address and P.O. box with the United Cultural Convention, another purveyor of for-profit awards.
+On its website, the publisher described itself as "one of the world’s leading biographical reference publishers and authorities on global contemporary achievement" and claims that "inclusion in an ABI reference title is based on personal achievement alone and is not available for purchase."
+The ABI shared an address and P.O. box with the United Cultural Convention, another purveyor of for-profit awards.

-The Chairman of the ABI, Arlene Calhoun, also runs another vanity press, Pentland Press (d/b/a Ivy House Publishing Group).

-"World Forum"
+World Forum

-The ABI is also the co-host with the International Biographical Centre of a yearly World Forum, (previously the International Congress on Arts and Communications) which invites a group for a week of professional seminars, artistic displays, and performances, and culture sharing.
-Host cities over the 31 yearly meetings have included: New York; Washington D.C.; New Orleans; San Francisco; Edinburgh; Cambridge, UK; Nairobi; Madrid; Lisbon; Cambridge, Mass.
+The ABI was the co-host, with the International Biographical Centre, of a yearly World Forum (previously the International Congress on Arts and Communications), which invited a group for a week of professional seminars, artistic displays, and performances, and culture sharing.
+Host cities over the 31 yearly meetings have included New York; Washington D.C.; New Orleans; San Francisco; Edinburgh; Cambridge, UK; Nairobi; Madrid; Lisbon; Cambridge, Mass.
 USA; Oxford, UK.; Singapore; and Sydney.
 The Maitre Artiste of Ethiopia, Afewerk Tekle was a regular attendee.
-No proceedings of these forums are produced except the ABI which includes these in a newsletter.
-The often prestigious location is then quoted on their literature as if to add gravitas.
+No proceedings of these forums were produced except the ABI which included these in a newsletter.
+The often prestigious location was later listed on their literature as if to add gravitas.

 In 2007, referring to the International Biographical Centre, the American Biographical Institute, and Marquis Who's Who, Jan Margosian, consumer information coordinator for the Oregon Department of Justice, warned consumers to be wary and called the companies "pretty tacky", adding "I don't know why they would put you in there if they weren't hoping to get you to buy the book.
 "You truly have to look at how they are marketing and what the spin is.
 It's something you might want to watch out for."

 Awards and titles

-New awards are continually created and marketed.
-Most awards are available for between US $195 and $495, payable by the recipient, depending on their level of prestige and the quality of the printing on the certificate and the material in the frame or mount.
+New awards were continually created and marketed.
+Most awards were available for between US $195 and $495, payable by the recipient, depending on their level of prestige and the quality of the printing on the certificate and the material in the frame or mount.
 In 2005 the Institute awarded 200 "Man of the Year" awards at between $195 and $295 each.

-American Biographical Institute gives awards like Man of The Year or Scientific Award of Excellence to many people in a year.
-Every award can be purchased from them.
+American Biographical Institute gave awards like Man of The Year or Scientific Award of Excellence to many people in a year.
+Every award could be purchased from them.